YingWana/Restaurant-Recommender/README.md

-# SBERT-Enhanced Deep Neural Learning-to-Rank Model for Restaurant Recommendations
+# A Deep Learning-to-Rank Framework for Restaurant Recommendations Using SBERT and Yelp Data

 ## Project Overview